THE CENTER FOR MACHINE LEARNING

 Dr. Sriraam Natarajan

-Dr. Sriraam Natarajan is a Professor at the Department of Computer Science at the University of Texas Dallas and director of the Center for Machine Learning.
+Dr. Sriraam Natarajan is a Professor at the Department of Computer Science at the University of Texas Dallas and a distinguished faculty fellow of Robert Bosch Center for Data Science and AI at IIT Madras.
+He is a senior member of AAAI and director of the Center for Machine Learning.
 He was previously an Associate Professor and an Assistant Professor at Indiana University, Wake Forest School of Medicine, a post-doctoral research associate at the University of Wisconsin-Madison and had graduated with his Ph.D. from Oregon State University.
 His research interests lie in the field of Artificial Intelligence, with emphasis on Machine Learning, Statistical Relational Learning and AI, Reinforcement Learning, Graphical Models and Biomedical Applications.
 He has received the Young Investigator award from US Army Research Office, Amazon Faculty Research Award, XEROX Faculty Award and the IU trustees Teaching Award from Indiana University.
 He is an editorial board member of MLJ, JAIR and DAMI journals and is the electronics publishing editor of JAIR.

 Dr. Vibhav Gogate